Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic

-Zimmerman asked in 1989 whether his result would generalise to the \emph{Henkin semantics}.\footnote{\cite[\S{4.2} pp. 75-76]{Zimmermann1989-gs}.
+Zimmermann asked in 1989 whether his result would generalise to the \emph{Henkin semantics}.\footnote{\cite[\S{4.2} pp. 75-76]{Zimmermann1989-gs}.
 For other discussions in the Montagovian tradition friendly to the Henkin semantics, see \cite[\S{3.1.1} p.
 316]{Partee1977-vr}, \cite[p.
 98]{Janssen1983-rm}.
-The distinction between the Henkin semantics and the standard semantics comes up in all discussions of higher-order logic and related systems, see e.g. \cite{Shapiro1991-oe}, \cite{Button2018-ux}.} In this and the companion paper, I resolve Zimmerman's question, largely in the affirmative.\footnote{The caveat ``largely'' is due to the presence of description axioms and constant symbols for description operators.
+The distinction between the Henkin semantics and the standard semantics comes up in all discussions of higher-order logic and related systems, see e.g. \cite{Shapiro1991-oe}, \cite{Button2018-ux}.} In this and the companion paper, I resolve Zimmermann's question, largely in the affirmative.\footnote{The caveat ``largely'' is due to the presence of description axioms and constant symbols for description operators.
 If both are included in the right way, the answer is affirmative.
 The general situation is more complicated.
 See \cite{Walsh2024-mltII} for more details.}

 The division between the two papers is as follows: in this present paper I focus on the simply-typed lambda calculus, and in the companion paper I extend the results to Church's simple theory of types (again, the key difference is that the latter includes identity and quantification).